marcmc241/oxmf.club-public/README.md

 The website is live but now it's unused (there are no more publications since the non-profit organization that used it is now dissolved).
 You can see it here (if it remains live): https://oxmf.club/.

-The deals are created in the management platform also created by me [generator link] and this website gets the data from its api.
+The deals are created in the management platform also created by me https://github.com/marcmc241/generator-public and this website gets the data from its api.

 This is the public version of the platform, with all the sensible data removed.